 "I started out here with my Marine Engineer Class 5 and I found the instructors through those years to be really amazing.
 The tutors and instructors here are excellent.
 It’s probably the people here that makes the school.
 They bring a wealth of experience and years at sea so they can apply what you’re reading in books to a real-world scenario.

 NZ Maritime School is rated really highly.
 I’ve done training overseas at other maritime schools and this school is really well regarded on an international standing that’s for sure.
-If you come here to the NZ Maritime School you can get a NZ commercial maritime license while you’re training to get a superyacht license.
+If you come here to the NZ Maritime School you can get a NZ commercial maritime licence while you’re training to get a superyacht licence.
 That’s very beneficial for students looking to come home from overseas from superyachts to work on the ferries or anywhere in NZ.

 NZ maritime qualifications are also recognised in Australia so you can go and work in Australia no problem.
 I highly recommend going to Auckland to do it because you’ve got that adaptability in the future if you want to do something else in your career."